AyeCode/events-for-geodirectory/readme.txt

 == Changelog ==

+= 2.0.1.1 =
+* Web accessibility changes in search by event dates - CHANGED

 = 2.0.1.0 =
 * Screen keyboard on iPhone 7 prevents working with the calendar - FIXED
 * Set event end to max no. of repeat if repeat date is empty - FIXED